Lamborghini Huracán: Huracán GT3 Evo (2019–2022)

+The No. 77 Barwell Motorsport Huracán GT3 Evo competing in the 2019 3 Hours of Silverstone.

 The Huracán GT3 Evo is the successor to the Huracán GT3.
 It features the upgraded 5.2-litre naturally aspirated V10 engine, now with 580 hp and 488 Nm of torque and has a slightly reduced weight of 1229.4 kg.

 It made its racing debut in the 2019 24 Hours of Daytona, the opening round of the 2019 WeatherTech SportsCar Championship, where it took the GTD class victory for a second time with Grasser Racing Team.
 The #11 Huracán GT3 Evo was driven by Mirko Bortolotti, Rik Breukers, Christian Engelhart and Rolf Ineichen.
 The same car also won the GTD class in the 2019 12 Hours of Sebring, which was the second race of the 2019 WeatherTech SportsCar Championship, while another Huracán GT3 Evo from Magnus Racing took second place.
 In the 11th round at Laguna Seca, the #48 Huracán GT3 Evo of Paul Miller Racing took victory in the GTD class.

 FFF Racing Team won the overall 2019 Blancpain GT Series Championship with support from Lamborghini Squadra Corse, with drivers Andrea Caldarelli and Marco Mapelli securing Lamborghini's second overall championship in the series in three seasons.